Striptind by Neue

 Striptind is a provider of guided deep sea fishing experiences based in the Artic surroundings of Kjøllefjord Norway.
-Their new minimal identity designed by Neue (famous for their interactive Visit Nordkyn work) was inspired by the exclusive nature of halibut and the prospect that there is ‘always a bigger fish to be caught’.
+Their new minimal identity designed by Neue (known for their interactive Visit Nordkyn work) was inspired by the exclusive nature of halibut and the prospect that there is ‘always a bigger fish to be caught’.

 I am really inspired by work from Nordic countries, they seem to have a great gift for simple and iconic identity work often showing great restraint that delivers a powerful and relevant aesthetic.
 Neue’s work for Striptind follows a similar philosophy.
 The geometric fish logo mark could be seen as rudimentary but within the context of the brand through colour and photography it takes the characteristics of a premium experience.
 Where once I saw triangles and squares I now clearly see the fish and this is reinforced in its application as a pattern across stationary and animated on-line.
 The typography feels like a suitable choice with interesting little flourishes and details across the ‘R’ ‘N’ ‘D’ that contrast well against a bold and simplistic logo-mark and deliver a sense of undulating motion, the ‘S’ does suffer from a slight imbalance but this is only a tiny criticism.
 Overall this is a really strong and crisp visual structure that captures the very nature of the environment and the potential quality of fish that inhabit the Barents Sea.